hellpig/WebSocket-Raspberry-Pi-robot/README.md

 - The vertical slider automatically goes back to the middle when you are no longer holding it.

 Fixing various connection issues...
 - If you don't have access to the router, things might still work on a local network.
-On Google Chrome, if [http://raspberrypi.local](http://raspberrypi.local) works on at least one device, you can find the Pi's IP address by going to chrome://net-internals/#dns
+On Google Chrome, if [http://raspberrypi.local](http://raspberrypi.local) works on at least one device, you can find the Pi's IP address by going to chrome://net-internals/#dns .
+If that doesn't work, I installed a free Android app, WiFiman, that, for devices on the same WiFi network, lists names (such as Raspberry Pi) and their IP addresses via its Discovery tab.
+I believe you can get this app on Apple too.
 - If the webcam never shows on other devices, find the line *stream_localhost on* in /etc/motion/motion.conf, change *on* to *off*, then restart *motion*.
 - If the webcam doesn't work on Google Chrome when using raspberrypi.local and the webcam never works when using the IPv6 address, find the line *ipv6_enabled off* in /etc/motion/motion.conf, change *off* to *on*, then restart *motion*.
 - In /etc/motion/motion.conf, I also had to set **both** the *framerate* and *stream_maxrate* to 15 for the video not to have a huge lag.
 Setting *ffmpeg_output_movies* to *off* can also be smart so that videos aren't saved on the Pi.